 - Completion of the full grant application requires: collection of 3 consultant proposals and explanation of why the consultant was chosen, project work plan and budget.

-- Must be evident the request will contribute to long-term organizational effectiveness.
+- Request must show potential to contribute to long-term organizational effectiveness.

 - Board membership numbers within the range specified by their bylaws.